 If you’re teaching your child to read or spell short e words, these printable milk cap spelling mats are perfect!

-I got out our new spelling mats and our milk cap letters (learn how to make them and get a free pattern in this post).
 When you go through the cards you will find both easy and more challenging words within the word families.

 The short e spelling mats contain these words:

 well, bell, shell, smell

 Since my little guy is just starting out with sounding out words, we kept it simple.
 I pulled out only the 3-letter spelling mats.
 After your child has mastered those, the next step would be to add the words with a beginning blend or digraph, like shed and sled.
 Even more challenging words have a more complex ending, like peck or well.
 And the most challenging of all have a beginning blend or digraph plus a longer ending: shell, smell, and check.